Authorisation Framework

 Users can access User Properties, Groups, and Policies under People Settings in the Configurations page.

-Authorization Settings
+Authorisation Settings

-Standard Authorization
+Standard Authorisation

 The List action in the People Tool is also unavailable when configuring Policies.

-Extended Authorization
+Extended Authorisation

 Components